kendoctor/subjects/php_basics/create-your-own-dictionary.md

         }

         //if input is not matched format, continue while cycle
-        //if 0, means input not matched
+        //if false, means input not matched
         $is_added = false;

     }